 At Calvary Lenah Valley Hospital we’ll make you feel welcome, whether your trip is planned or you’re arriving unexpectedly.
 Our friendly team will do everything they can to help with your speedy recovery.

-One of our Registered Nurses will contact you around one week prior to your hospital admission, to answer any questions and make sure you’re ready for your stay.
+One of our Registered Nurses will review your information and will contact you around one week prior to your hospital admission if required.

 You’ll need a referral from your GP or Medical Practitioner before you attend Calvary Lenah Valley Hospital.
 The referral will include the phone number to call to make your booking.

 You can contact the Maternity and Women’s Health Unit on 03 6278 5328